Aryas1378/house_predict/README.md

 </div>

 <h4>read data</h4>
-This method is responsible to make a connection to the MongoDB and get the houses collection from database which contains documents and it would convert to a DataFrame type which makes it compatible for our model to train.
+This method is responsible to make a connection to the MongoDB and get the houses collection from database which contains documents and it would convert to a DataFrame type which makes it compatible for our model to train.using this method can help a lot due to OOP techniques, when some kind script is being used continuesly then it should be converted to a method that is just implemented for once and then could be called anywhere anytime within the other methods in the application.

 <div>
   <br>